 To get to Lokrum, there are boats that depart every half an hour (during high season) from the port in the Old Town.
 The journey takes 15 minutes.
 A timetable can be found on the Lokrum Island website.
 Make sure you know when the last boat back is!

-- See our special page on Lokrum for more details on the island.
+• See our special page on Lokrum for more details on what to see and do on the island.

 Day Trips from Dubrovnik – Cavtat

 Cavtat can be easily reached from Dubrovnik using local bus route no. 10.
-Buses running approximately every half an hour throughout the day.
+Buses run approximately every half an hour throughout the day.
 See the full timetable on the Dubrovnik Bus Station website.
+It is also possible to make the journey by boat in the summer months with Adriana Cavtat.
+The journey takes around 45 minutes.

 Cavtat is in fact a holiday destination in its own right, so you may also want to consider basing yourself there as an alternative to Dubrovnik.
 The town has a number of small and large hotels, including those offering all-inclusive package deals.
 See our page on Accommodation in Cavtat for more details.